bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 What Is Male Menopause (Andropause)?

 Unlike female menopause, which is marked by a clear cessation of menstruation and a rapid decline in estrogen, male menopause is a more gradual process that plays a significant role in overall male health.
-The term “andropause” refers to age-related hormonal changes in men, primarily characterized by a slow decrease in testosterone levels, typically beginning in the late 30s or early 40s and progressing over decades.
+The term "andropause" refers to age-related hormonal changes in men, primarily characterized by a slow decrease in testosterone levels, usually beginning in the late 30s or early 40s and progressing over decades.

 Key features of andropause include: